dzoxploit/ebay-scraper-deepseek/Readme.md

-# eBay Product Scraper API
+# ecommerce Product Scraper API

 This is a simple Node.js API that scrapes product listings from eBay.

 ## Features

 - Scrapes eBay product listings based on a search query.
+- Scrapes Detail Product Shopee Taiwan
 - Supports pagination.
 - Provides a REST API endpoint to fetch scraped data.